maxkapur/DeferredAcceptance.jl/README.md

 In many public school systems, such as those in New York City, Boston, and Amsterdam, students apply for seats by supplying a strict ranking of the schools they would like to attend.
 Likewise, each school has a ranking of the students, favoring e.g. students who live nearby, have siblings at the school, or have high grades.
 Schools’ preferences are *not* strict.
 Each school places students of common favorability into categories and provides a ranking over the categories.
 In addition, each school has a limit on how many students it can accept, and we assume that schools would prefer any student over an empty seat.
 Each student may be assigned to at most one school.

 The school-choice problem is, given the students’ and schools’ preference lists, what is the best way to assign students to schools?
+School-choice mechanisms generally attempt to accommodate a few important design considerations:
+- The matches should be *stable.* For example, if Aretha likes Brad&rsquo;s school better than hers, and Brad&rsquo;s school likes Aretha better than Brad, then Aretha and Brad&rsquo;s school have an incentive to defect from the mechanism, and this matching is unstable.
+- Ideally, the match should be *Pareto-efficient* in student welfare.
+If Aretha likes Brad&rsquo;s school better than hers, and Brad likes Aretha&rsquo;s school better than his, then they would be better off if they switched.
+- The mechanism should be *incentive compatible.* This means that Aretha cannot obtain a better matching by lying about which school is her favorite.

 If every student and school has a strict preference list, we can use DA to find a stable assignment (it is often unique).
 But to address the general case, there are a family of tiebreaking mechanisms that we can use to convert loose preference lists into strict ones.

-This module includes my most performant implementation of vanilla DA in forward and reverse forms.
-It includes a forward implementation of nonatomic DA.
-I also provide utilities for a wide range of tiebreaking rules and replications of several recent experimental results.
+Many of these are incentive compatible.

+At the other extreme, when school preferences are weak (that is, schools consider many students interchangeable), we can use Pareto-improving cycles to search for student-optimal matches; this method is Pareto efficient but not incentive compatible.

 ## Comparison of tiebreaking mechanisms